How to Build an MVP: A Step-by-Step Framework for Startups

 Step 7: Gather Feedback and Iterate

-This is where the real value of an MVP kicks in.
-You now have real users interacting with a real product.
-Their behavior will tell you more than any internal discussion ever could.
+This is where the real value of the MVP process shows up.
+You now have real users interacting with a real product, and their behavior tells you more than any internal debate ever could.

 Look at both quantitative signals (drop-off rates, feature usage, session length) and qualitative signals (support tickets, interviews, reviews).
-Then use that data to prioritize your next development cycle.
+AI helps you move faster here, clustering hundreds of reviews, tickets, and session notes into ranked themes so you spend your time deciding, not sorting.
+Then use that data to prioritize your next cycle.

 The MVP is never the final product.
 It’s the start of a build-measure-learn loop that should continue well into your growth phase.